 Yet, much of the healthcare practices in China happen within households, as rural Chinese inherit Chinese Medical knowledge from their elders, creating a surprising amount of herbalists, Chinese medical practitioners, medical shamanism and traditional medical specialists in rural communities.

 As China continues to industrialize, this gap is widening and more and more people are being left behind in rural villages as their relatives move to the city.
-This coupled with the overall poorer state of health in rural China is contributing to a growing problem for the health of China’s very young and very elderly rural citizens.
+This coupled with the overall poorer state of health in rural China is contributing to a growing and ever increasingly complex issues for the health of China’s rural citizens.